Post Banner Image

 Credit: tupungato/ iStock

 During the Revolutionary War, Market Street (previously known as High Street) was a hub in Philadelphia for momentous occasions still remembered today.
-Thomas Jefferson wrote the Declaration of Independence from the top floors of a house on Market Street.
-Benedict Arnold planned his treasonous act in a home on Market Street.
-George Washington walked down Market Street to cheering crowds on his way to retire from the military.
-It’s still a major thoroughfare throughout Philadelphia.
+Thomas Jefferson wrote the Declaration of Independence from the top floors of a house on Market Street, Benedict Arnold planned his treasonous act in a home on Market Street, and George Washington walked down Market Street to cheering crowds on his way to retire from the military.
+Today, Market Street is still a major thoroughfare throughout Philadelphia, home to attractions such as Reading Terminal Market, one of the country’s largest and oldest public markets.

 Boston Post RoadBoston, Massachusetts